PureStorage-OpenConnect/k8s-px-terraform/docs/AzureAKS/README.md

 ```
 ### Step 5.
 Configure terraform.tfvars [parameters]

-Please use the below command to find list of Azure regions and avaliability zones list
+Please use the below command to find list of Azure regions and availability zones list

 ```
 	 az account list-locations -o table